Concept · article 04 of 18

 Currency is one of those settings that's a one-line change with implications across every screen — the symbol, the decimal format, the thousands separator all flip together.
 Worth getting right once at signup so you don't spend three months reading numbers wrong.

-01 Why EUR is the default
+01 Why is EUR the default currency?

-We're built in Vienna and most of our owners run shops across the Eurozone.
-EUR is the default for new accounts, with the German number format (€1.234,56) — dot for thousands, comma for decimals.
-That matches how German, Austrian, Swiss, Italian, French, Spanish and Dutch owners actually write money down.
+EUR is the default for new accounts because nouz is built in Vienna and many of our owners run shops across the Eurozone.
+New accounts start in EUR with the German number format (€1.234,56) — dot for thousands, comma for decimals — which matches how German, Austrian, Swiss, Italian, French, Spanish and Dutch owners actually write money down.
+If your shop is in the Eurozone and you read numbers that way, the default is probably right and there's nothing to change.

 If your shop is in the Eurozone and you read numbers in the German format, you're probably fine with the default — nothing to change.

-02 When to change it
+02 When should I change my currency?

 • UK shop.
 Change to GBP — switches the symbol to £ and the format to £1,234.56.